 Every year, on 2 February, a crowd gathers in Punxsutawney, Pennsylvania (and other cities around the world) to see whether a rodent named Phil will emerge from a hole in the ground.
 If the groundhog comes out of his burrow and remains outside, so the legend goes, all will be well and the worst of the year's wintry weather has passed.
 But if he is startled by his shadow and runs back into his burrow, there will be six more weeks of winter.

 The annual Groundhog Day ritual remains hugely popular, bringing tens of thousands to the Northeast to watch the groundhog emerge, despite his prognostications being mostly inaccurate.
-The National Oceanic and Atmospheric Administration (NOAA) has a compiled graph comparing Punxsutawney Phil’s predictions to the actual weather and has noted wryly that “the table shows no predictive skill for the groundhog during the most recent years of this analysis.”
+The National Oceanic and Atmospheric Administration (NOAA) has a compiled graph comparing Punxsutawney Phil's predictions to the actual weather and has noted that fewer than half of the critter's predictions were correct in 10 years.

 Nevertheless, crowds gather annually in tiny Punxsutawney (population: 5887) waiting for the prediction, in a modern tradition that has its beginnings in Europe's deep pagan past.